wards-a/114-mawardi-adama/README.md

 Website-based marketing information system for goods supply services based on customer needs at [PT Goodiebag Custom Indonesia](https://www.instagram.com/goodiebag.custom/).
 Examples of items provided include goodie bags, tote bags, pouches, notebooks, ballpoint pens, etc.

 ### What the project does
-- Customers can see the products that the company can provide.
+- Displays products that manufacturers can provide.
-- Customers can place orders and request quotations related to the products to be ordered.
-- Admin can manage items and order data through the dashboard menu.
+- Display information related to product ordering and company information.
+- Handling product orders and payments.
+- Manage product information, orders and more.

 ### Why the project is useful
 - Customers can easily find the products they need.